Room 13 2022

 Is ready to start at the beginning of the day, with a clear and organised desk as well as a clear and organised frame of mind.

-Knows the best way to learn is to ask questions of others when unsure.
+Know the best way to learn is to ask questions of others.

 Set realistic goals and work hard to achieve them as it is clear that education plays a very important part in my future.